Khoronus/pytorch-inspector/README.md

 ## Design Notes

 Tensors are passed to child process as it is.
 This may cause an increment in the VRAM usage.
+The default code test if there is enough memory to use the GPU tensor or pass to CPU.

  The program will not check if the producer process will terminate.
 A warning message may be generated.
 ```
 [W CudaIPCTypes.cpp:15] Producer process has been terminated before all shared CUDA tensors released.
 See Note [Sharing CUDA tensors]
 ```